Seethammadhara: Wards

-Location and Geography
+Location and geography

 Seethammadara is located about 12 km from Visakhapatnam Airport and about 6 km from Visakhapatnam railway station.
 It lies to the north-west of Visakhapatnam City and is loosely bordered by Maddilapalem to the south and MVP Colony to the east, Gopalapatnam to the west, Maharanipeta to the south-east.

 Hospitals

 The nearest major hospitals to Seethammadhara are Queens NRI Hospital, NRI Hospital, and Lions Cancer Hospital which is well known for the cancer treatment facilities available.

+Real estate

+Lansum Oxygen Towers is a tallest skyscraper in Visakhapatnam.
+It has 35 floors.

 Transport

 Seethammadhara is well connected to most locations of the city by the state-owned bus service, APSRTC.
 Apart from the city buses many RTC and private operators run inter-city buses with Seethammadhara as a starting point.